 Blending is important in all aspects of drawing and coloring.
 The art of blending is blurring sharp lines into softer tones to help give objects texture and value.
 There are not lines separating objects in space only meeting points of color, textures and tones.

 When blending always start with a sharp pencil and rotate the pencil to keep a sharp tip for a longer period of time.
 A light, medium and dark color should be used to show shades and lights.
-Start with the darker colors with a light pressure slowly moving toward your light source.
-Work in layers from dark to light making sure your colors are over lapping then start applying more pressure in the shades and less pressure in the lighter areas.
-Use your lighter color to blend as your last layer.
+Start with the lighter colors using gentle pressure slowly moving toward your light source.
+Work in layers from light to dark making sure your colors are over lapping then start applying more pressure in the shades and less pressure in the lighter areas.
+You Can use your lighter color to blend as as well.

 See the video above for a more detailed explanation of blending with colored pencils.